Environment modules (Lmod)

 Conda environments

-If it is not installed, you should bear in mind that this type of installation generates a large number of files that are saved in the $HOME directory by default.
+You should bear in mind that this type of installation generates a large number of files that are saved in the $HOME directory by default.
 They often end up filling up the quota of this directory, so they should NOT be installed there.
 The appropriate directory to save them is the $STORE directory, so if you are going to need the installation of any conda environment/package, you should use this directory.
 If the environments and packages are already installed, the most effective way is to move them from $HOME to $STORE as follows:

 • Create a directory in $STORE: mkdir $STORE/.conda